 Children at Bessemer Grange develop their speaking and listening skills across the curriculum.
 We use Philosophy for Children as a means of providing the children with thought provoking stimuli aimed at encouraging high level thinking and engagement.
 We follow and adapt Dramatic Progress in Literacy units where the children are immersed in a text and rehearse their writing through talk and performance.

 At Bessemer Grange, we use the National Curriculum as a basis for planning our lessons.
 Lessons are taught through the use of high quality texts which are often linked to the half-termly topic.
 The teaching sequence begins with the immersion of the children within the text through the use of an engaging starting point, drama, speaking and listening activities, and gathering initial ideas.
 Word and sentence level skills are then taught and developed in the context of the text with the children then applying these skills by writing a variety of different text types.
 This includes through teacher modelling, supported and shared writing, and task-led independent writing.
-At the end of each unit, children are given the opportunity to use the taught structures and skills by producing their own piece of independent writing.
+Throughout the unit there are planned opportunities for the children to produce independent pieces of writing as a means of applying their taught skills and developing their creativity.

 In Early Years and KS1, spelling is embedded within phonics lessons, as well as taught discretely in English lessons.
 Additionally, the children learn spelling patterns and rules through high quality texts during their English lessons.
-In KS2, we have introduced a ‘Spelling Bee’ where the children are taught different spelling patterns and rules weekly.
+In KS2 we have introduced a ‘Spelling Bee’ where the children are taught different spelling patterns and rules weekly.
 These are modelled through common words related to each spelling pattern with the children then having to apply the spelling rules to known words which are sent home as homework and to unknown words that have not been shared with the children.
 Common exception words are also identified and explored.

-Handwriting is taught daily for a period of 10 to 15 minutes using the Letter-join Handwriting Scheme.
-In Early Years and KS1 handwriting is taught alongside phonics, while in KS2 handwriting is embedded alongside word level work.
+Handwriting is taught several times each week for a period of 10 to 15 minutes using the Letter-join Handwriting Scheme.
+In Early Years and KS1 handwriting is taught alongside phonics, while in KS2 handwriting is embedded alongside word level work and spellings.
 Click on the link below to access the Letter-join Scheme.
-Letter Join
+Letter-join